KunshrJain/Microservices-Cloud-Architecture/README.md

 ---

 ## 📄 License
 Released under the MIT License.
-Built with ❤️ for cloud-native excellence.
+Built for cloud-native excellence.